btspp/btspp.github.io/README.md

 ## https://btspp.github.io
-This is the website of the bitshares mobile app
+This is the embedded web page of the BitShares Mobile App.